Chinese Maritime Customs Service: Inspectors-General and notable officers

 Amongst the many well-known figures who worked for the Customs in China were Willard Straight, botanist Augustine Henry; Johan Wilhelm Normann Munthe, Norwegian; Samuel Cornell Plant who was the First Senior River Inspector from 1915 and for whom the Plant Memorial was raised in his honour; G.R.G.
 Worcester (1890–1969), River Inspector from 1914 to 1948, and author of seven published books on the Yangzi River; novelist and journalists Bertram Lenox Simpson (known as Putnam Weale) and J.O.P.
 Bland; and historian H.B.
 Morse.
-Medical Officers attached to the Customs included John Dudgeon, in Peking, James Watson at Newchwang and Patrick Manson at Takow and Amoy.
+Medical Officers attached to the Customs included John Dudgeon, in Beijing, James Watson at Newchwang and Patrick Manson at Takow and Amoy.
 The Hong Kong Chinese businessman and political leader Robert Hotung served as a Customs clerk for two years (1878–1880).